exercism/blog/posts/september-2024-restructure.md

 The one area we have had some promising success is in advertising on the site.
 But the effort it takes to find advertisers and manage them, and my general desire not to flood Exercism with adverts, has meant that I feel this isn't a very sustainable strategy.

-I think it's fair to say that at this stage I've lost faith in the nonprofit buisness model working in a way that allows Exercism to reach any of its potential.
+I think it's fair to say that at this stage I've lost faith in the nonprofit business model working in a way that allows Exercism to reach any of its potential.
 Keeping something free for everyone relies on either the user being the product, or on significant donations, and without either, it's very hard to grow.

 ## Erik + OSS Restructure